Für alle Fälle Stefanie: Broadcasting

-It premiered on Monday nights at 8:00 pm at a time where Sat.1 tried to challenge Das Erste's Tagesschau.
+It premiered on Monday nights at 8:00 pm at a time when Sat.1 tried to challenge Das Erste's Tagesschau.
 The attempt failed and Sat.1 later returned to start their primetime at 8:15 pm after the Tagesschau was over.
 The third season premiered on a new night, Thursdays at 9:15 pm.
 The show regularly won its time slot.
 In April 1999, the show started suffering in ratings after Schmutzler left the show.
 As ratings fell under five million viewers, Schmutzler was brought back.
 The show recovered and was back to its former success in the end of 2000.
 The 10th season premiered on 8 July 2004 as a spinoff in its new time slot at 8:15 pm on Thursday nights.
 The ratings dropped to a new low and Sat.1 put the season on a break in September 2004, then returning in its old time slot in December.
 However, as ratings didn't recover the network put the show on another hiatus while announcing that the 11th season is the series finale.
 The last episodes of the final season were then part of a rerun with the series finale airing on 10 March 2005 at 11:00 am.